 Feeling lazy but still craving a swim?
 The proximity to the road and ease of getting to this waterfall will get you raring to go.
 Located in Singaraja, the Gigit Waterfall is not very far from the main road; you can get to this lovely site within minutes of leaving your accommodation nearby.
 If you’re picturing a remote, pristine waterfall all to yourself, this may not be your cup of tea – it’s a popular tourist hotspot.

-At only 35 meters high, this isn’t the highest waterfall in the Bali region, but what it lacks in height, it makes up for with some beautiful scenery and wildlife.
-Due to a large number of tourists, many vendors hound this area so put your guard up.
+At only 35 meters high, this isn’t the highest waterfall in the Bali region, but what it lacks in height, it makes up for some beautiful scenery and wildlife.
+Due to a large number of tourists, many vendors hound this area, so put your guard up.

-Getting to this waterfall isn’t straightforward and the long drive will actually scare off a few tourists.
-Spending a couple of hours on a trip to seek out a single waterfall isn’t everybody’s idea of fun.
-Add in the long trek towards the waterfall and only a handful of tourists will persist, making the solitude all the more rewarding for those who do.
+Getting to this waterfall isn’t straightforward, and the long drive will actually scare off a few tourists.
+Spending a couple of hours on a trip to seek out a single waterfall isn’t everybody’s fun idea.
+Add in the long trek towards the waterfall, and only a handful of tourists will persist, making the solitude all the more rewarding for those who do.

 There’s something special about looking at the surrounding area from the top of these falls – you might just have to take some time to sit still and bask in the euphoria of the sight.
-The mountains, vegetation and the twin lakes of the waterfalls provide a stunning backdrop for some contemplation.
-The two closely linked waterfalls – Munduk and Melanting – might share a lot of things, but they don’t have the same height.
+The mountains, vegetation, and the twin lakes of the waterfalls provide a stunning backdrop for some contemplation.
+The two closely linked waterfalls – Munduk and Melanting – might share many things, but they don’t have the same height.

 There’s a lot to see around this area, but be careful not to get lost.
-A swim in the water at the base of the fall might not be a bad idea either, especially after the rather sweaty trek to reach it.
+A swim in the water at the fall’s base might not be a bad idea either, especially after the rather sweaty trek to reach it.

 Yeh Mampeh Waterfall

-The caves around the area of the waterfall are exceptional side attractions; you can opt to explore them after you’ve finished enjoying the waterfall and lazing on the giant rock slabs dotted around the area.
+The caves around the waterfall area are exceptional side attractions; you can opt to explore them after you’ve finished enjoying the waterfall and lazing on the giant rock slabs dotted around the area.